wolfSSL/wolfssl/wolfcrypt/src/port/st/README.md

 # ST Ports

-Support for the STM32 L4, F1, F2, F4 and F7 on-board crypto hardware acceleration for symmetric AES (ECB/CBC/CTR/GCM) and MD5/SHA1/SHA224/SHA256.
+Support for the STM32 L4, F1, F2, F4 and F7 on-board crypto hardware acceleration:
+ - symmetric AES (ECB/CBC/CTR/GCM)
+ - MD5/SHA1/SHA224/SHA256

+Support for the STM32 PKA on WB55, H7 and other devices with on-board public-key acceleration:
+ - ECC192/ECC224/ECC256/ECC384

 Support for the STSAFE-A100 crypto hardware accelerator co-processor via I2C for ECC supporting NIST or Brainpool 256-bit and 384-bit curves.
 It requires the ST-Safe SDK including wolf stsafe_interface.c/.h files.
 Please contact ST for these.